 During a regular day, the Choristers will have a practice together in the morning for an hour before lessons start.
-It’s then a normal School day until after the last lesson, when the boys have a break before processing over to the Chapel.
+It’s then a normal School day until a short break, after which the boys process over to the Chapel.

 There they will rehearse for the chapel service that evening and are joined by the choral scholars, who are undergraduate members of King’s College and provide the lower voices.
 After the service the boys return to school for supper, prep, and some down-time at the end of the day.

 These events are scheduled well in advance in order to minimise disruption, and to manage the boys’ workload.
-The number of concerts is regulated by King’s College’s Use of Choir Committee, which is designed solely to ensure that the amount of performing and travelling is kept to manageable levels.
-The School Headmaster is a member of this committee.
+The number of concerts is regulated by King’s College’s Use of Choirs Committee, which is designed solely to ensure that the amount of performing and traveling is kept to manageable levels.
+The School Head is a member of this committee.

 But the learning doesn't stop there: as a regular member of the Choir your son will learn all the attributes of a professional performer up until his very last day of School.
 These are skills he will keep for the rest of his life.

-The Choristers’ main point of contact when performing with the Choir is with the College’s Director of Music, Stephen Cleobury.
-Stephen is a Music Fellow of King’s College and is responsible for the Choir’s activities; he has held the post since 2019 following similar prestigious positions at Jesus College Cambridge, Magdalen College Oxford, and St Thomas Church, Fifth Avenue, New York.
+The Choristers’ main point of contact when performing with the Choir is with the College’s Director of Music, Daniel Hyde.
+Daniel is a Music Fellow of King’s College and is responsible for the Choir’s activities; he has held the post since 2019 following similar prestigious positions at Jesus College Cambridge, Magdalen College Oxford, and St Thomas Church, Fifth Avenue, New York.